-The high point is on Carnival Tuesday, a public holiday on the 1st of March 2022 (21st of February 2023), when many towns and cities across the country come to a complete standstill as lively parades of gaily-coloured floats fill the streets, although many of the festivities get started the previous weekend.
+The high point is on Carnival Tuesday, a public holiday on the 13th of February 2024 (4th of March 2025), when many towns and cities across the country come to a complete standstill as lively parades of gaily-coloured floats fill the streets, although many of the festivities get started the previous weekend.

 Starting a few days before the festivities get underway, the majority of Portugal’s hotels promote special offers over the Carnival period, with parties and live Brazilian-style entertainment an integral part of the package.

 The tradition of carnival began several centuries ago by Catholics in Italy who started holding a wild costume festival the night before the first day of Lent.